Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

-\begin{remark}\rm We do not need to know the precise form of the selection mechanism that induces $q_{\theta_1}$.
+Let us also note the following points.
+First, having a complete null model is not sufficient for obtaining a score function.
+It also requires us to define parametric densities at local alternatives.
+Our approach is to select the density associated with the least favorable selection mechanism for power maximization.
+Second, we do not need to know the precise form of the selection mechanism that induces $q_{\theta}$ (for $\theta\in \Theta_1$).
 Solving the convex program, we ``profile out'' the selection mechanism and directly obtain the induced density $q_{\theta}$.
-This is why $q_{\theta}$ is a function of $\theta$ only and does not involve any selection mechanism. \end{remark}
+This is why $q_{\theta}$ is a function of $\theta$ only and does not involve any selection mechanism.

+Coming back to equation \eqref{eq:qtheta1}, the formula suggests we may pretend as if data were generated by a parametric discrete choice model with the given density.
+Thanks to this feature, most of our analysis below will resemble that of standard discrete choice models.